Mary S. Peake

 associated with its later founding of Hampton University in 1868.

 Early life and education

 Mary Smith Kelsey was born free in Norfolk, Virginia.
 Her father was an Englishman "of rank and culture" and her mother was a free woman of color, described as light-skinned.
 When Mary was six, her mother sent her to Alexandria (then part of the District of Columbia) to attend school.
 Living with her aunt Mary Paine, Kelsey studied for about ten years.
 The US Congress enacted a law prohibiting free people of color in the District of Columbia from being educated (as was the case in Virginia and several other southern states).
 (This was several years before Alexandria was retroceded to Virginia in 1846.)
-The new law closed all schools for free blacks in that city, as had happened in Virginia after the Nat Turner Rebellion of 1831.
+The new law closed all schools for free blacks in that city, as had happened in Virginia after Nat Turner's Rebellion of 1831.